Icysandwich/Mocket/README.md

 To import and use some essential interfaces in the implementation, we add "mocket-0.1-SNAPSHOT.jar" in the project's classpath.
 #### Annotate variables and states
-We annotate the key variables and actions in your Raft implementation as the following way:
+We annotate the key variable and state in your Raft implementation as the following way:
 ```java
 import mocket.annotation.*;